-MAR Notice No. V 1/ \1 \ 110000110.

-- (1) "Accessible state lands" means those state lands under the jurisdiction of the Montana dDepartment of nNatural rResources and eConservation. which are accessible as described in ARM 36.25.165. - (2) "BMA" means a block management area.
-A BMA is a specified area on which, by cooperative agreement between the landowner, other resource management agencies and the department, public hunting is permitted with certain restrictions or use rules. - (3) "Block management tabloid" means the document printed annually which provides statewide information on the block management program and describes means through which hunters may get specific information on block management opportunities. - (43) "Commercial hunting activity" means any activities in which money, goods, or services a consideration is are required as a condition for hunting. - (54) "Commercial filming of hunting activity" means the film, electronic, magnetic, digital, or other recording of a moving image by a person, business, or other entity for a commercial purpose. - (5) "Cooperator" means a private or public landowner or land management agency with which the department enters into an agreement for the purposes of the allowing hunting access on a BMA. - (6) "Department" means the Montana department of fFish, wWildlife, and pParks. - (7) "Director" means the director of the Montana department of feish, www.ildlife, and pParks. - (8) "DNRC" means Montana $\frac{dD}{dt}$ epartment of $\frac{dD}{dt}$ atural $\frac{dD}{dt}$ econservation. - (9) "Hunter day" means one hunter who hunts on a cooperator's property during a calendar day. - (10) "Hunting season" means the time during which game birds and game animals may be legally taken in accordance with as defined by the Fish and Wildlife eCommission regulations under 87-1-304, MCA. - (11) "Livestock loss insurance" means a program which provides reimbursement to livestock owners whose animals are injured or killed as the direct result of allowing public hunting on their property. - (12) "Outfitting" means the act of providing hunting-related services in exchange for money, goods, or services a consideration as defined in § 37-47-101(510), MCA. - (13) "Regional office" means the headquarters of a department administrative region. - (1413) "Regional supervisor" means the supervisor of a regional office. - (15) "Use season" means the period of time during which a BMA is open and functioning, allowing public hunting.
+(1) "Accessible state lands" means those state lands under the jurisdiction of the Montana dD epartment of nN atural rR esources and cC onservation which are accessible as described in ARM 36.25.165.

+(2) "BMA" means a block management area.
+A BMA is a specified area on which, by cooperative agreement between the landowner, other resource management agencies, and the department, public hunting is permitted with certain restrictions or use rules.

+(3) "Block management tabloid" means the document printed annually which provides statewide information on the block management program and describes means through which hunters may get specific information on block management opportunities.

+(3) "Commercial filming of hunting activity" means the film, electronic, magnetic, digital, or other recording of a moving image by a person, business, or other entity for a commercial purpose.

+(4) "Commercial hunting activity" means any activities in which money, goods, or services a consideration is are required as a condition for hunting.

+(5) "Cooperator" means a private or public landowner or land management agency with which the department enters into an agreement for the purposes of the allowing hunting access on a BMA.

+(6) "Department" means the Montana Department of Fish, Wildlife, and Parks.

+(7) "Director" means the director of the Montana Department of Fish, Wildlife, and Parks.

+(8) "DNRC" means the Montana Department of Natural Resources and Conservation.

+(9) "Hunter day" means one hunter who hunts on a cooperator's property during a calendar day.

+(10) "Hunting season" means the time during which game birds and game animals may be legally taken in accordance with as defined by the Fish and Wildlife eCommission regulations under 87-1-304, MCA.

+(11) "Livestock loss insurance" means a program which provides reimbursement to livestock owners whose animals are injured or killed as the direct result of allowing public hunting on their property.

+(12) "Outfitting" means the act of providing hunting-related services in exchange for money, goods, or services a consideration as defined in 37-47-101(5), MCA.

+(13) "Regional office" means the headquarters of a department administrative region.

+(14)(13) "Regional supervisor" means the supervisor of a regional office.

+(15) "Use season" means the period of time during which a BMA is open and functioning, allowing public hunting.

-AUTH : 87-1-301, 87-1-303 MCA IMP: 87-1-301, 87-1-303, M 1CA
+AUTH: 87-1-301, 87-1-303 MCA IMP: 87-1-265, 87-1-301, 87-1-303, MCA

 REASON: FWP is proposing amendments to this rule to reflect deleted language and grammatical changes, as well as to provide the public with understandable language.

-12.4.205 USE OF BLOCK MANAGEMENT AREAS
+12.4.205 USE OF BLOCK MANAGEMENT AREAS (1) The following governs use of BMAs: